werefin/LocknShop-Hackathon/README.md

 **Tools**: MSTest/xUnit, Visual Studio Test Explorer, Playwright for .NET, Azure DevOps Test Plans, Application Insights

-**Note**: this solution was developed under **time and resource constraints** during the Hackathon at CRIF Bologna.
+**Note**: this solution was developed under **time and resource constraints** during the Hackathon at CRIF.
 It represents a functional, demonstrable product while remaining prepared for cloud.